ibm-messaging/kafka-connect-mq-source/README.md

 # Kafka Connect source connector for IBM MQ
-kafka-connect-mqsource is a [Kafka Connect](http://kafka.apache.org/documentation.html#connect) source connector for copying data from IBM MQ into Apache Kafka.
+kafka-connect-mq-source is a [Kafka Connect](http://kafka.apache.org/documentation.html#connect) source connector for copying data from IBM MQ into Apache Kafka.

 The connector is supplied as source code which you can easily build into a JAR file.